There are a variety of ways to make money blogging. Here a pros and cons analysis to help you find the best blogging platform to make money.

 These fees are precisely what gives money to Medium writers.

 In short, if you mainly want to focus on writing and sharing your articles and do not want to burden yourself with things like designing and customizing your blog, then Medium can be a perfect platform to make money for you.
+It’s one way to blog for free and make money.

 - Easy to use – zero coding skills required